Troff is a media player that let you loop a part of a song, slow it down and create

 Share songlists

-If you are signed in, you can share songlists with other users that are also signed in!
+songlists with other users that are also signed in!

-Simply edit the songlist and click the -button in the lower right corner.
-Then you will be able to add new users to the songlist by entering the email-adress that they use.
+will be able to add new users to the songlist by entering the email-adress that they

-The next time those users sign in, they will receive the songlist with all the songs and markers, and whats more, if you or they update the markers, or add new songs to the songlist, all the other people in that songlist will receive those updates!
+The next time those users sign in, they will receive the songlist with all the songs and

-This is a perfect way for a team or group to work together on routines: Everybody will always have the same songs, and the latest versions!
+This is a perfect way for a team or group to work together on routines: Everybody will

 You can also personalize your shared songlists with a logo and a color!
 That way

-Note: you can recognize songs that are in a shared songlist, via the line on the left of the song in the songlist. (sort of like the line to the left of this note)
+Note: you can recognize songs that are in a shared songlist, via the line on the left

-If you select a song that is in a shared songlist, you will also see it by the line on the left of the markerlist and the settings area.
+If you select a song that is in a shared songlist, you will also see it by the line on

 The color of the line depends on your theme.